Post Summary: What To Do In The Umpqua National Forest in Oregon

 From a photographer’s perspective and with the right angle, this place is really something.
 When we arrived though, we noticed that previous users left garbage and beer cans strewn about, and the quality of the water was less than ideal.

-We were bummed to see this, and disappointed that people didn’t care about keeping this place clean for others to enjoy.
+We were bummed to see all of the garbage, and disappointed that people didn’t care about keeping this place clean for others to enjoy.

 This is a great reminder to all reading that in order to enjoy a place for years to come, please pack out any garbage and leave a place better than you found it.
 We all play a part in preserving the earth’s beauty!